This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 - Look at the speaker lineup and think about whom you’d like to meet.

 - It’s a good idea to spend some time to research what they have been working on; this will also help you to think of questions you might want to ask.

 - If you don’t already follow them on social media, it’s a good idea to do it before the event.
 Likewise often the speakers themselves are excited to share and promote the event.
-Maybe, you can leave a comment that you’re very excited to meet them and look forward hearing them speak.
+Maybe, you can leave a comment that you’re very excited to meet them and look forward to hearing them speak.

 - Be mindful that there is a fine line between naturally approaching somebody and fangirling somebody.

 Point out something you’ve liked about their speech; this shows them that you’ve connected with them and their work.

 Bloggers as a whole tend to be a very supportive community.
 Many of the experts I have met have been exceptionally gracious with their time and expertise.

 Blogging can be a lonely business.
 A blogging conference turns this upside down.
 You’ll be amidst by a ton of people.
 That’s great (and can also almost feel like a culture shock).

 You’ll find inspiration from the things you learn in your sessions and niche groups as well as from the interaction with your peers.

 You'll naturally soak up new inspiration!

 Especially, if you’ve been experiencing a creative slump (writer’s block anyone?) mingling with other bloggers give you a boost for weeks to come.

-Sessions and panels are great and can turbocharge your knowledge within in a short period.
+Sessions and panels are great and can turbocharge your knowledge within a short period.

 But the real value in a blogging conference lies in networking.
 Chances are that you are the only ‘blogger’ among your circle of family and friends.

 A blog conference gives you the chance to meet and connect with other like-minded bloggers and content creators.

 I don't know about you, but saying 'I am a blogger.' is something that takes practice.